dfinity/portal/docs/references/ic-interface-spec.md

     return "Hello world!"
     User <-- IC : "Hello World!"
 ```
+**A typical use of the Internet Computer.
+(This is a simplified view; some of the arrows represent multiple interaction steps or polling.)**

 Sections “[HTTPS Interface](#https-interface)” and “[Canister interface (System API)](#system-api)” describe these interfaces, together with a brief description of what they do.
 Afterwards, you will find a [more formal description](#abstract-behavior) of the Internet Computer that describes its abstract behavior with more rigor.